BDC Hamburger Icon

 7. Gauge the outsourcing partner’s financial stability.

-When choosing a partner, ensure the company is stable and solvent.
-You want this company to be available as long as you need it as a valued outsourcing partner.
+When choosing a partner, ensure that the company is stable and solvent.
+You want your outsourcing partner to remain available and reliable for as long as you need its services.

 Benefits of having an outsourcing partner

-The right outsourcing partner can bring multiple benefits to your organization, including the following:
+The right outsourcing partner can bring multiple benefits to your organization.

 • Outsourcing partners increase efficiency.
 The right partner can help you complete the job for less money and with higher-quality output.
 Many partners bring a wealth of knowledge and experience to complex work, leading to a higher production rate over a shorter period.

 • Outsourcing partners let you focus on core competencies.
 When you outsource some of your work, you can focus time and energy on areas that can better serve your business, such as marketing or research.
-For example, a consulting company may outsource payroll functions to one of the best online payroll services but keep its hiring process internal.
+A consulting company, for example, may outsource payroll functions to one of the best online payroll services but keep its hiring process internal.

 • Outsourcing partners can save money.
 When you outsource, you also eliminate the need for infrastructure and can invest your money in other places.
 You won’t have to invest in employee training as much because the outsourced resources already have the necessary knowledge and experience.
-You may even be able to afford more services with an outsourcing partner, like expanding your customer service hours.
+You may even be able to afford more services with an outsourcing partner, such as expanding your customer-service hours.

 • Outsourcing partners can make the company more agile.
 Outsourcing partners typically focus on a specific aspect of business operations.
 They’ll pay stringent attention to new laws, regulations, technologies and trends in that area.
 They’ll automatically implement necessary changes to keep up with industry trends without your needing to research or invest.